data-8/kubeadm-bootstrap/README.md

    This installs `kubeadm`, a supported version of docker and sets up the appropriate storage driver options for docker.

-3. Setup the node!
-Copy the `kubeadm join` command you got as output of step (1) from the maser, and run it in the node.
-You might have to prefix it with `sudo`.
+3. Copy the `kubeadm join` command you got as output of step (1) from the master, prefix with `sudo` and run it.
    This should take a few minutes.

 4. Test that everything is up!

    a.
 On the master, run `kubectl get node`.
 It should list your new node in
       `Ready` state.

    b.
-Run `kubectl --namespace=kube-system get pod -o wide`.
+On the master, run `sudo kubectl --namespace=kube-system get pod -o wide`.
 This should show
-      you a `kube-proxy`, a `flannel` and `nginx-controller` pod running on your new node in `Ready` state.
+      you a `kube-proxy`, a `kube-flannel` and `kube-controller` pod running on your new node in `Ready` state.
 If it is in `Pending` state, give it a few minutes to get to `Ready`.
 If it's in `Error` or `CrashLoopBackoff` you have a problem.